 Serve this with Gulf Coast Style Baked Rice for a balanced meal.

 There are two basic types of fish tacos.
 Simple grilled fish tacos and battered and fried Baja style tacos.
 Many fish taco recipes come with complicated instructions, lots of ingredients and a fair amount of fuss to make a slaw topping.

-For this recipe, we’re using minimal ingredients, keeping things fresh and light and making grilled fish tacos.
-This is a simple fish tacos recipe that is healthy without sacrificing flavor.
+For this recipe, we’re using minimal ingredients, keeping things fresh and light and making grilled healthy fish tacos.
+A simple fish tacos recipe that is healthy without sacrificing flavor.